cbrennanpoole/Qualitative-Self/README.md

         4. Nearly 400 Atlanta domicile associates.
 2. Craft operations strategy aligning organizations vision with operations team and associates.
     - 1st day introduction issued a challenge to perform as one unit and single team.
-        1. With a command to excellence.
+        1. With a command to excellence, and
-        2. And mission to take pride in the job.
+        2. Mission to take pride in the job.
-        3. Promise to return to open door management policy.
+        3. Promising to return to an open door management policy.
-            - addressing all inquires
+            - Address all inquires
-            - committing  to resolve the unaddressed concerns.
+            - Committment to resolve pre-existing & future (if warranted) concerns.
 3. Explore the underlying issues affecting the workforce;
-    - actively listen in individual and group information gathering sessions;
+    - Active listening in individual and group information gathering sessions;
-    - analyze and identify anomalies and outliers,
+    - Analyze and identify anomalies and outliers,
-    - continued observation and perspective taking until identification of root cause(s) could be established;
+    - Continuous observation and perspective taking until identification of root cause(s) could be established;
-    - addressed all associate
+    - Addressing all associate :
         1. Feedback
-        2. Questions of doubt and
+        2. Questions of doubt &
         3. Resistance to change.
-        4. Acted as the voice of the dock to senior management in advocating for legitimate equipment needs.
+        4. Serve as liaison / conduet as the voice of the dock to : `senior management`; `advocating for legitimate equipment needs and fundamental employee benefits (F/T & P/T issues).
 4. Author and co-collaborator to:
     - 20% Dock operations productivity enhancement (KPI).
         1. No less than 40% gain in delivery before exception metric.